Supported Residential Facilities

 Services vary between SRFs and may include personal care, medication monitoring, meals, laundry and cleaning.

 For more information download our Supported residential facilities fact sheet and the resources below.

 * Supported Residential Facilities and Serviced Apartments

 The information above refers to SRFs catering for pensioners with low means and no property and NDIS clients.
 The term SRFs (pensioners and NDIS clients) is used here to distinguish them from serviced apartments that operate under both the Supported Residential Facilities Act and the Retirement Villages Act.
 Serviced apartments are usually not suitable for a person whose only income is a Government pension.
-See the webpage on Retirement Villages for further information.
 To search for serviced apartments see our online housing directory.